Dealing with the deceased's rented home

 If you’re not a joint tenant or a family member who has lived with the deceased for at least 12 months, you may still be able to take over the tenancy.
 Ask your landlord about this.

-If you want to move out from the property you shared with the deceased, speak to landlord.
-They may be able to arrange a transfer or give you advice on other options.
+If you want to move out from the property you shared with the deceased, speak to your landlord.
+They will be able to give you housing advice and help.

 Adapted home for a person with disabilities